researchart/all/SEreuseManifesto.md

        + e.g. a tutorial that explains complex research results to a generalist industrial audience;
        + e.g. the data associated with a challenge problem that represents the state of the art in some area.

-### The New Idea
+Our idea:

-We argue for researchers to write their papers in on-line, frelly accessible "research repositories" (one per paper) where each repository contains the full text of their paper, as well as the scripts, tools, and other supporting materials that enable others to quickly use some or all of that work for other tasks.
++  Researchers should write their papers in on-line, frelly accessible "research repositories" (one per paper) where each repository contains the full text of their paper, as well as the scripts, tools, and other supporting materials that enable others to quickly use some or all of that work for other tasks.

-### Not Really a New Idea

-Note that we call this a _new idea_ but rush to add that it is something that many reserachers are doing already.
++ We rush to add that it is something that many reserachers are doing already.
 E.g. many SE reserachers develop papers using on-line tools that integrate to, say, Github.
-Those reserachers are already dividing their _words_ into one repo per paper; we only ask that they add to those repos the other artificats that make that paper do-able in the first place and (possible) partially reusable by others.
+Those reserachers are already dividing their _words_ into one repo per paper.
++ We only ask that they add to those repos the other artificats that make that paper do-able in the first place and (possible) partially reusable by others.
++ But we would further ask that the international research community changes its reveiew practices and allows for the seperate peer review of  any or all research artifacts within those repos.

-## Details
+## Some Theory

 For years, software engineering research has lamented the lack of repeated results.
 Yet the art of software engineering continues to evolve.
 Today we can build bigger software systems, used by more people, that run on more computers, than ever before.
 Why?
 How?